This Is Not That: Baptism

 Wherever water was, grace found a way to use it.

-Think about the Ethiopian official in Acts 8.
+Perhaps the best example of this is the Ethiopian official in Acts 8.
 He hears the good news from Philip and shouts, “Look!
 Water!
 What’s stopping me from being baptized?”

 Nothing.
 Because baptism isn’t about earning—it’s about enjoying.
 It’s the exhale of grace.

-Or think about a kid at the beach, racing into the waves, laughing and dunking under.
+Like a kid at the beach, racing into the waves, laughing and dunking under.
 There’s no fear there.
 Just joy.

 That’s baptism—letting love wash over you because you finally stopped trying to stay dry.